AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityMaximizationBasedClusteringTargetingModel.md

 * Fuzzy C-Means

- * Faster to converge than Fuzzy C-Means.
+  * Faster to converge than Expectation-Maximization.

   * Does not capture the spread of items.

 * Expectation-Maximization